 There are two avenues to consider when choosing to detox: inpatient and outpatient.
 They each have advantages, and both are suited to different users’ needs.
 Your doctor may help in choosing the right treatment for you.

 Inpatient treatment centers are designed to allow recovering substance users to live with medical staff at the facility for the duration of recovery.
 Clients have access to emotional and medical support personnel around the clock.
 The staff supervises clients and offers counseling and positive habit-building exercises to ensure that they end their time in rehab with the tools needed to avoid addiction in the future.
-This is a good choice for people who have a high chance of relapse, such as those with poor social networks or polydrug use.
+This is a good choice for people who have a high chance of relapses, such as those with poor social networks or polydrug use.

 The length of time one can stay in an inpatient rehab varies, with many opting for 30, 60, or 90 days of treatment.
 The heavier the addiction, the likelihood of a longer treatment stay.
 Inpatient treatment centers can help a patient drastically alter their lifestyle long-term.